Kong/developer.konghq.com/app/_kong_entities/plugin.md

 ## What is a plugin?

-{{site.base_gateway}} is a Lua application designed to load and execute modules, which we commonly refer to as plugins.
-Plugins provide advanced functionality and extend the use of the Kong Gateway, allowing you to add more features to your implementation.
+{{page.description}} Plugins provide advanced functionality and extend the use of the Kong Gateway, allowing you to add more features to your implementation.

 Kong provides a set of standard Lua plugins that get bundled with {{site.base_gateway}} and {{site.konnect_short_name}}.
 The set of plugins you have access to depends on your license tier.